SUNY Downstate Department of Radiology

 - Monthly Grand Rounds

-- Resident run lectures throughout the month (such as Brant and Helms, Resident as Teacher, Journal club, etc.)
+- Resident run lectures every Friday (such as Radiographics, Resident as Teacher, Journal club, etc.)

-- Special yearly courses (such as ARIP, BI Call Preparatory course, NYRS)
+- Special yearly courses (such as ARIP, Kanal Physics, BI Call Preparatory course, NYRS)

 Libraries & Learning sources